JackKnox/Coral/README.md

 # Coral
+The fork of the library is coupled to the [Strype game engine](https://github.com/JackKnox/Strype).

 Coral is a C++ wrapper around the .NET HostFXR library, the purpose of Coral is to provide an interface similar to [Mono](https://www.mono-project.com/) when it comes to C++/C# interop, but in a more modern style, and using .NET Core instead of .NET Framework.